Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Multiple Estimation Models for Adaptive ILC

 \section{Multiple Estimation Models for Adaptive ILC}

-Adaptive control strategies can suffer from poor transient performance of identification, tracking and parametric errors when a single model is used for parameter estimation.
-In particular, it is likely that the initial parametric uncertainty is large, and this contributes significantly to poor transient response.
+Adaptive control strategies can suffer from the poor transient performance of identification, tracking and parametric errors when a single model is used for parameter estimation.
+In particular, the initial parametric uncertainty is likely large, contributing significantly to poor transient response.
 The methodology of Multiple Models, Switching and Tuning (MMST) was proposed to address this issue \cite{NB1992, MM-CT, MM-DT}.
 The methodology in discrete-time adaptive control is as follows.
-A number of models (say $M$) are initialized in the parameter space, with different initial conditions.
+A number of models (say $M$) are initialized in the parameter space with different initial conditions.
 Each of these is updated according to standard parameter estimation algorithms \cite{Goodwin} every sample.
 At each sample, one model is chosen according to a criterion, and the parameter estimates corresponding to that model are used for control design.
 The most common criterion used is a minimum identification error criterion, stated as follows.
 At each sample, pick the model $j^*$ that satisfies $j^* = \mathrm{arg} \min_{j = 1, \ldots, M} \left|\hat{e}_j(t)\right|$, where $\hat{e}_j(t)$ denotes the identification error corresponding to model $j$ at time instant $t$.

 As mentioned in Section \ref{sec:Introduction}, there is very little existing research on the use of the MMST methodology in Adaptive ILC.
 This section presents the main results of this article, designing a general approach to using multiple models in Adaptive ILC, proposing two strategies for switching between models and proving convergence in both cases.
-Section \ref{sec:MM-1} describes the formulation of control and identification laws for the proposed strategies, and Section \ref{sec:MM-2} presents the proof of convergence of the identification and tracking error.
+Section \ref{sec:MM-1} describes the formulation of control and identification laws for the proposed strategies, and Section \ref{sec:MM-2} presents the proof of convergence of the identification and tracking errors.